merivale/victor/src/Theory/Long/README.md

 "James ought to know the result of the football."

-"James needn't know the result of the football."
+"James needn’t know the result of the football."

 "James should know the result of the football."

-"James can't know the result of the football."
+"James can’t know the result of the football."

-"James daren't know the result of the football."
+"James daren’t know the result of the football."
 ```

 In general, these sentences all encode judgements concerning the present satisfaction of the underlying condition, on a par with those we have seen already with the `Yes1` and `Maybe1` modalities at the start of the condition.
 But the flavour of the modality is now different.
 Let us start with the informational triggers behind `"must"` and `"can"`, which have the flavour of *necessity* and *possibility* respectively.
 To say that James *must* know the result is to convey that he will know it, but rather more emphatically: it is necessary that he knows it, there is no way he could fail to know it.

 On the other side, it is a curious fact that `"can"` does not occur in these contexts unless it is negated.
 (The sentence `"James can know the result of the football"` has an interpretation, but it is not a judgement as to whether or not he does, but a message granting permission to tell him.
 We will examine these messages in the next section.)
 I explain this fact as follows.
 Since the meaning of `"can"` concerns what is possible, James *can* know the result only if he *does*.
 Consequently the only basis for the `DISPLACED` claim would also be a basis for the simpler and stronger unelaborated claim, which we therefore resort to instead.
-Saying that James *can't* know the result, however, is very different from saying that he *doesn't*.
+Saying that James *can’t* know the result, however, is very different from saying that he *doesn’t*.
 It is tantamount to saying that the available facts *rule out* the possibility of his knowing.
-The judgement that James can't know, to be clear, is a `NEGATIVE DISPLACED` claim, not a `DISPLACED NEGATIVE`: its sponsor does not affirm the possibility of James failing to know, but rather denies the possibility of him knowing.
+The judgement that James can’t know, to be clear, is a `NEGATIVE DISPLACED` claim, not a `DISPLACED NEGATIVE`: its sponsor does not affirm the possibility of James failing to know, but rather denies the possibility of him knowing.

 It seems to me that `"must"` stands to `"can"` more or less exactly as `"will"` stands to `"may"`.
 We have here, I suggest, just one other flavour of modality, with its two logical sides; thus `Yes3` for `"must"` and `Maybe3` for `"can"`.
 (Why 3 instead of 2?
 I will explain the reason for this numbering at the end of this section.)
 In full, then, here are my analyses of these messages: